-Are you loving this spinach artichoke stuffed mushrooms, giving it a 5-star rating and any comments are super helpful for me and very much appreciated!
+We hope you enjoy the recipe.
+Giving it a 5-star rating and any comments are super helpful for me and very much appreciated.

 Spinach Artichoke Stuffed Mushrooms

-- 10 oz small white mushrooms, about 15 mushrooms
+- 10 ounce small white mushrooms, about 15 mushrooms

-- 3 cups baby spinach or 10 ounce frozen spinach see note
+- 3 cups baby spinach or 10-ounce frozen spinach see note 1

 - 1 tsp. olive oil